GoogleChrome/web.dev/src/site/content/en/blog/one-line-layouts/index.md

 Unlike the Deconstructed Pancake, this example does not wrap its children when the screen size changes.
 Commonly referred to as a [sticky footer](https://developer.mozilla.org/en-US/docs/Web/CSS/Layout_cookbook/Sticky_footers), this layout is often used for both websites and apps, across mobile applications (the footer is commonly a toolbar), and websites (single page applications often use this global layout).

-Adding `'display: grid'` to the component will give you a single column grid, however the main area will only be as tall as the content with the footer below it.
+Adding `display: grid` to the component will give you a single column grid, however the main area will only be as tall as the content with the footer below it.

 To make the footer stick to the bottom,  add: